akashanand93/DeID/README.md

 └── ...
 ```

- Here we have provided ETLS that are based on I2B2 datasets: **2006 DeID SmokingStatus** and **2014 DeID heart disease**
+ Here we have provided ETLS that are based on I2B2 datasets: 2006 DeID SmokingStatus and 2014 DeID heart disease

+> [!IMPORTANT]
-*To run complete workflow, follow the below stepwise instructions:*
+> *To run complete workflow, follow the below stepwise instructions:*

 ### 1. Extraction of clinical notes from raw xml files
 - There will be two types of clinical notes present in xml files of I2B2 dataset: